azudi/ranges/Readme.md

    // NOTE: THE BALLTIP AND ARROWTIP SHOULD NOT BE USE TOGETHER TO AVOID MERGING ERRORS
    // NOTE: FOR SHORT PERCENT UPDATE AVOID THE USE OF PROPERTY WITH INTENSE GRAPHIC EXAMPLE(box-shadow;arrowtip,balltip,lineargradient)
-   // AVAOID THE USE OF PIECHART FOR SHORT PIERANGE CHANGES }
+   // AVOID THE USE OF PIECHART FOR SHORT PIERANGE CHANGES
+   //NOTE THAT WHILE USING ARROWTIP OR BALLTIP THE STROKEWIDTH IS SET TO 0.045% THE WIDTH, FOR BEST UI DISPLAY }
 ```